codeclimate/codeclimate-rubocop/config/contents/layout/indent_hash.md

 ### Example: EnforcedStyle: consistent
     # The `consistent` style enforces that the first key in a hash
     # literal where the opening brace and the first key are on
-    # seprate lines is indented the same as a hash literal which is not
+    # separate lines is indented the same as a hash literal which is not
     # defined inside a method call.

     # bad